-Financial Decisions don’t always come easy
+Financial decisions don’t always come easy

-When I was a child I loved collecting beanie babies.
+When I was a child, I loved collecting beanie babies.
 My mom thought I could use my collection to teach me an important lesson.

 Beanie babies became all the rage a few years later.
 One day, my mom asked me how I felt about selling some of my collection, so we did research on pricing and then posted some of my now ‘collectable’ beanie babies online.
 She made me manage all of the sales and negotiations.
 I learned so much from this.
 People tried to bully me, trick me and take advantage of me.
 While doing all of this, I found myself researching more and more, so that I could be savvy and get the most money possible from my collectables.
 It also gave me a chance to pick up some rare beanies and later resell them for even more.
 That experience taught me so many valuable lessons and I made enough to start investing on my own, at a really young age.
 Not too many teenagers have their own investment accounts.
 At least not at that time.

 An influential moment from my childhood, when it comes to investing, was on my 13th birthday.
-My grandmother gave me 5 shares of Apple stock.
+My grandmother gave me five shares of Apple stock.
 She did this to introduce me to the value of investing, as well as the benefits you can get from it.
 It didn’t take long, after seeing dividend checks come in the mail, for me to love investing.
 That is why, when my mom suggested selling my beanie babies a few years later, I was all for it.
-Over the next few years, I read a few books on investing, geared towards teenagers and young adults.
+Over the next few years, I read a few books on investing, geared toward teenagers and young adults.
 So by the time I sold off most of my beanie baby collection, I was prepared to invest wisely, instead of simply putting my money in the bank.
 I already had a passion for investing and what I could get back from it.

-Just the few things I touched on in this article, show what simple lessons taught by parents and grandparents in childhood, can do to shape a child’s financial future and their attitude towards money.
-That these small, but important lessons truly raise a child’s financial IQ.
+The few things I touched on in this article show what simple lessons taught by parents and grandparents in childhood can do to shape a child’s financial future and their attitude toward money.
+That these small but important lessons truly raise a child’s financial IQ.
 Like other lessons in life, we want to be the ones teaching our children and other young people who we have influence over as opposed to them just figuring it out themselves, but passing on financial savviness can be some of the most important lessons we ever teach them.